analogdevicesinc/ai8x-training/README.md

    `SUPPORTED_DATASETS` in `yamlcfg.py`).

-## AI85
+## AI85/AI86

-The `ai84ize.py` quantization tool and the `cnn-gen.py` network generator both have an `--ai85` command line argument that enables code generation for the AI85.
+The `ai84ize.py` quantization tool and the `cnn-gen.py` network generator both have an `--ai85` command line argument that enables code generation for the AI85 and AI86.

 The `--ai85` option enables:
-* Bias shift << 7.
+* Bias shift << 7 (done).
-* Per-layer support for 1, 2 and 4-bit weight sizes in addition to 8-bit weights.
+* Per-layer support for 1, 2 and 4-bit weight sizes in addition to 8-bit weights (this is supported using the `quantization` keyword in the configuration file, and the configuration file can also be read by the quantization tool) (done).
-* A scale factor on the output of Conv2D that allows for better use of the entire range of weight bits.
+* A scale factor on the output of `Conv2D` that allows for better use of the entire range of weight bits (done).
+* Support for many more pooling sizes, and strides, and larger limits for `AvgPool2D` (in progress).
+* 1D convolutions (in progress).
+* 1x1 kernels (in progress).
-* Support for more memory.
+* Support for more weight memory, and more channels (in progress).

 ## CMSIS5 NN Emulation